dargueta/metalc/README.rst

 * stdint.h (a partial shim is provided that'll work for some systems without it)

 GCC's freestanding mode provides all of these headers; MinGW probably does as well.
-I haven't tested clang yet.
+I haven't tested LLVM or Clang yet.

 Caveat
 ------